Skip to main content

 Bubble Mode

-The bubbles get combined for places when you zoom in and out and gives you cumulative data for multiple locations.
+The bubbles get combined for places when you zoom in and out and give you cumulative data for multiple locations.

 Non-Bubble Mode